Retaliation and Discrimination Complaints

 A Summary of Procedures

-The form used to file a retaliation complaint (DLSE Form RCI 1) can be obtained by calling or visiting any DLSE office.
-The form can be requested by phone from any local DLSE office or downloaded and printed from the DLSE website and mailed to:
+The form used to file a retaliation complaint (RCI 1 Retaliation Complaint) can be obtained by calling or visiting any Labor Commissioner’s office or by downloading the four-page form from the website at http://www.dir.ca.gov/dlse/DLSEFormRCI-1.pdf.

 Sacramento, CA 95825

 Retaliation Complaint Investigation Unit